tldr-pages/tldr/pages/linux/qmmonitor.md

 #qm monitor<vmid>

-> Enter a Qemu Monitor Interface
+> To Enter a Qemu Monitor Interface

 <vmid>:Integer(1-N)
-	 The unique ID of Virtual Machine
+-The unique ID of Virtual Machine.